 Throughout history there has never been any shortage of brave men and women willing to die for their country.
 In the Book of Maccabees there is a wonderful account of a battle in which one man attacks and kills an elephant single-handed (1 Macc 6:28).
 But being willing to die was not enough to be chosen as champion: if you were killed everyone from the King downwards had to surrender and become a slave, so no King would let you fight as champion unless he was absolutely certain you would win.

 The Philistines put up as their champion a man called Goliath.
 You can read a description of him in 1 Sam 17:4.
-Some versions of the Bible give his height as about three metres, but other versions give his height as a little less than two metres.
+We cannot be sure how tall he really was because the word we translate as cubit meant different lengths in different places, as today a US gallon is not the same as a British gallon.
+So some people think he was nearly three metres tall and others less than two metres.
 This is actually more likely, because later on (1 Sam 21:9) David takes Goliath’s sword from the tent where it is being kept because he does not have his own sword, and it is hard to imagine a man of normal height choosing to fight with a sword originally made for a man three metres tall!

 And this is where so many people, even priests, quite miss the point.
 This story is set right at the beginning of the Iron Age in the Near East.
 What was terrifying about Goliath was not that he was big, it was that, although he still had bronze armour and a bronze javelin, he had an iron sword2!